The recursion continues until some condition is met to prevent it.

 Initially, the sum() is called from the main() function with number passed as an argument.

-Suppose, the value of n is 3 initially.
+Suppose, the value of num is 3 initially.
 During next function call, 2 is passed to the sum() function.
-In next function call, 1 is passed to the function.
-This process continues until n is equal to 0.
+This process continues until num is equal to 0.

-When n is equal to 0, there is no recursive call and the sum of integers is returned to the main() function.
+When num is equal to 0, the if condition fails and the else part is executed returning the sum of integers to the main() function.

 Advantages and Disadvantages of Recursion